kskarthik/go-ifsc/README.md

 # go-ifsc 🚀

-A simple tool to check & search IFSC codes of all Indian banks from the comfort of your terminal 🤓💪
+Search IFSC codes of all Indian banks from the comfort of your terminal 🤓💪

 # Features